joszuijderwijk/personal-website/_pages/homelab.md

 ### 📦 Software

 I'm running all my services in Docker containers (`docker compose`) on an Ubuntu server.
-Here's a selection of what I am currently running:
+On this page you'll find a (rather large) selection of what I am currently running.

 #### Media Stack